 Furthermore, with the upgrade and iteration of GW observatories, numerous BNS mergers from the distant universe will be discovered.
 Future foreseeable GW observations will give a better constraint on the localization for a fraction of BNS GW events, which will benefit the search for associated electromagnetic (EM) counterparts.
 For example, some GW sources will be localized to $\sim10\,{\rm deg}^2$ by the network including the Advanced LIGO, Advanced Virgo, and KAGRA GW detectors \citep{abbott2020prospects,frostig2021}.
-Therefore, taking advantage of target-of-opportunity (ToO) follow-up observations of GW triggers will greatly improve the search efficiency of kilonovae and afterglows.
+Therefore, taking advantage of target-of-opportunity (ToO) follow-up observations of GW triggers will greatly improve the search efficiency of kilonovae and afterglows, {{although \cite{petrov2022} recently suggested that the previous expectations for the GW sky localization may be too optimistic}}.
 The kilonova follow-up campaigns by specific survey projects, e.g., ZTF, LSST, and the Wide-Field Infrared Transient Explorer, for GW BNS mergers in the near GW era have been simulated recently \citep{saguescarracedo2021,cowperthwaite2019,frostig2021}.
 In this paper, we present detailed calculations of the BNS detectability by the GW detectors in the next $15\,$yr and the associated EM detectability for GW-triggered ToO observations.

 The paper is organized as follows.
 The physical models are briefly presented in Section \ref{sec:model}.
 More details of our models have been presented in \citetalias{zhu2021kilonovaafterglow}.
-The search strategy and detectability of kilonova and afterglow emissions for time-domain survey observations is studied in Section \ref{sec:serendiption}.
-We also perform calculations of EM detection rates for some specific survey projects.
+The search strategy and detectability of kilonova and afterglow emissions for time-domain survey observations are studied in Section \ref{sec:serendiption}.
+We also perform some calculations for the EM detection rates by some specific survey projects.
 In Section \ref{sec:too}, we simulate the GW detection and subsequent detectability of EM ToO follow up observations for networks of 2nd-, 2.5th-, and 3rd-generation GW detectors.
-Finally, we summarize our conclusions and present some discussion in Section \ref{sec:conclusion}.
+Finally, we summarize our conclusions and present some discussions in Section \ref{sec:conclusion}.
 A standard $\Lambda$CDM cosmology with $H_0 = 67.8\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$, $\Omega_\Lambda = 0.692$, and $\Omega_{\rm m} = 0.308$ \citep{planck2016} is applied in this paper.